Bendigo Maubisse Friendship Committee

 To find out more about or to get involved with the Bendigo-Maubisse Friendship Committee contact us on 03 5434 6000 or email [email protected]

 Bendigo Maubisse Friendship Committee meetings are open to the public and all are welcome to attend.

-To keep up to date with the Bendigo Maubisse Friendship Committee's activities, request the committee's newsletter by emailing [email protected].
+To keep up to date with the Bendigo Maubisse Friendship Committee's activities, join the committee's newsletter by emailing [email protected].